10.1.4.2.3. Wallet Unit Attestation Issuance¶

-This section describes how the Wallet Provider issues a Wallet App and a Wallet Unit Attestations.
+This section describes how the Wallet Provider issues a Wallet Unit Attestations.

-Fig. 10.4 Sequence Diagram for Wallet App and Wallet Unit Attestations acquisition.¶
+Fig. 10.5 Sequence Diagram for Wallet Unit Attestations acquisition.¶

-Step 1: The User initiates a new operation that necessitates the acquisition of a Wallet App and Wallet Unit Attestations.
+Step 1: The User initiates a new operation that necessitates the acquisition of a Wallet Unit Attestation.

 Verify the existence of Cryptographic Hardware Keys.
 If none exist, Wallet Instance re-initialization is required (WP_140a).

-The nonce MUST ensures single-use within a predetermined time frame.
+The nonce MUST ensure single-use within a predetermined time frame.

 Upon a successful request, the Wallet Provider generates and returns the nonce value to the Wallet Instance.

-Below is a non-normative example of the client_data_waa JSON object.
+Below is a non-normative example of the client_data JSON object.

 {